-All countries are assigned a range of IP addresses to be used by devices in that country.
+All countries are assigned a range of IP addresses for devices in that country to use.
 Netflix detects this IP address and can then determine which country your connection is originating from.

 This allows them to determine which version of Netflix you should be routed to.
 This is how they restrict your access to your country of origin.